-Least intensive supports will be identified and addressed through the use of assessments such as Early Warning System indicators, the Crisis Consultation form or the Comprehensive School Threat Assessment guidelines.
-The Multi-Tier System of Supports (MTSS) framework and problem-solving process will be utilized to identify a need or diagnosis and if necessary, determine appropriate intervention and/or treatment strategies.
+Least intensive supports will be identified and addressed through the use of assessments such as Early Warning System indicators, the Columbia-Suicide Severity Rating Scale (C-SSRS) or the Comprehensive School Threat Assessment guidelines.
+The MTSS framework and problem-solving process will be utilized to identify a need or diagnosis and if necessary, determine appropriate intervention and/or treatment strategies.

-Students needing more intensive supports will be identified through assessment tools such as the Crisis Consultation form, the Comprehensive School Threat Assessment guidelines, by the MTSS team or District Mental Health Counselor.
+Students needing more intensive supports will be identified through assessment tools such as the C-SSRS, the Comprehensive School Threat Assessment guidelines, by the MTSS team or District Mental Health Counselor.
 Supports may include short-term individual or group counseling with district mental health personnel or a community agency provider.

-Students needing the most intensive supports will be identified through the Crisis Consultation Form, the Comprehensive School Threat Assessment guidelines or by the MTSS team.
+Students needing the most intensive supports will be identified through the C-SSRS, the Comprehensive School Threat Assessment guidelines or by the MTSS team.
 If necessary, Baker Act Procedures will be implemented and the Mobile Crisis Response Team (MCRT) utilized.
 Supports may include referral to the Community Action Treatment team, a community agency or a primary care provider.